nucleuscloud/neosync/docs/docs/transformers/system.md

 ### Generate Full Address\{#generate-full-address}

-The generate full address transformer generates a randomly selected real full address that exists in the United States.
-You can see the complete list of full addresses that are available to be randomly selected [here.](https://github.com/nucleuscloud/neosync/blob/main/worker/internal/benthos/transformers/data-sets/addresses.json)
+Generates a randomly selected real full address that exists in the United States.

-The full address transformer returns a valid United States address.
-For example:
-`123 Main Street Boston, Massachusetts, 02169`

 **Configurations**

-There are no configurations for the full address transformer.
+There are no configurations for this transformer.

 **Examples**

-Here are some examples of what an output full address value may look like.

 | Example Output                                      |
 | --------------------------------------------------- |